Chris Morris (American football, born 1983)

-Chris Morris (born February 22, 1983) is a former American football guard and center.
-He was drafted by the Oakland Raiders in the seventh round of the 2006 NFL Draft.
-He played college football at Michigan State.
+Chris Morris (born February 22, 1983) is an American former professional football guard and center.
+He was selected by the Oakland Raiders in the seventh round of the 2006 NFL draft.
+He played college football for the Michigan State Spartans.

-He has also been a member of the Carolina Panthers, New England Patriots, Detroit Lions and Tennessee Titans.
+He was also a member of the Carolina Panthers, New England Patriots, Detroit Lions and Tennessee Titans.

-Early years
+Early life

 Morris played high school football at Bedford High School in Temperance, Michigan.

+College career

+In 2004, Morris was ranked among the top preseason candidates for the Rimington Trophy.
+He was ranked top 15 centers by The Sporting News at number 12 and College Football Preview ranked him as number 14.
+He had 90 percent or better in 30 of 33 career games played.
+He recorded 137 career pancakes.